henrythedeveloper/pokemon-classifier-with-lime/README.md

 6. `changelog.md`:
     - A running list of updates, fixes, and new features added to the project.

-These docs will keep everything organized and help anyone interested in understanding, using, or contributing to the project.
-Let me know if you want help writing any of these files!
+These docs should make it easy to understand, use, and contribute to the project.
+Let me know if you need help with any of them!

 ## Contact